-37. In the last few months, has a doctor or other health professional given you something to make sure you get what your body needs (e.g., pills, medicines, Iquids or special drinks containing vitamins and minerals and other micronutrients)?
+37. In the last few months, has any health professional prescribed special supplements, for example, pills, capsules, powders, or drinks containing vitamins and or minerals and other micronutrients, specifically to make sure your intake of nutrients is sufficient?
 (Yes/No)